Forbidden Fruit and Capital Punishment

 What about Eve?
 Wasn’t she a sufficient solution for Adam’s aloneness?
 Didn’t God create her specifically to fix his problem of aloneness?
 It turns out that Adam was more than willing to “throw her under the bus” and ascribe blame for his own indiscretions to his human companion and thereby broke down the bonds of trust that would be necessary for them to meet each other’s needs.

 So mankind was made with one deficiency – aloneness.
 There were two ways to address that aloneness, by being in communion with the Creator, and by being in communion with his human “helpmate.”
-The story of creation describes how man fails to maintain those both of those relationships in favor of finding independence and self justification.
+The story of creation describes how man fails to maintain both of those relationships in favor of finding independence and self justification.
 The rest of the Bible is a treatise on how the Creator will still find a way to meet that paramount need to address the aloneness that was designed into mankind at the point of his (and her) creation.

 In the Beginning…